20 dead, 26 wounded in El Paso shooting; suspect in custody

-The latest number of 20 dead was shared during a press conference at 5:30 p.m. local time, during which Gov. Greg Abbott described the shooting as one of the deadliest days in Texas history.
+The latest number of 20 dead was shared during a press conference at 5:30 p.m. local time, during which Texas Gov. Greg Abbott described the shooting as one of the deadliest days in the state's history.

 Of the 26 injured, six are Mexican nationals, according to a tweet from Mexico's Foreign Relations Secretary Marcelo Ebrard.